Office of the Assembly timeline

 The Sergeant-at-Arms

-In 2023, the selection process for the Sergeant-at-Arms was changed to mirror that of choosing a new Clerk: a committee with all-party membership selects a candidate who is then appointed by an order in council.
+In 2023, the selection process for the Sergeant-at-Arms was changed to mirror that of choosing a new Clerk: a panel with all-party membership selects a candidate who is then appointed by an Order of the House.

 the legislative grounds